the-craftlab/gluecraft/docs/docs/getting-started/quick-start.md

 # Quick Start

-Get up and running with the JPD to GitHub Connector in 5 minutes using the interactive setup wizard.
+Get up and running with Gluecraft JPD in 5 minutes using the interactive setup wizard.

 ## Overview